Paryphanta busbyi: Anatomy

-The digestive system contains enormous buccal mass is and muscular development.
+The digestive system contains enormous buccal mass and muscular development.
 Its posterior end is curved down and forward, and a powerful ventral muscle firmly binds it to the more anterior cylindrical portion.
-The retractor muscle envelopes the posterior end, and from the anterior portion of the mass proceed a number of ventro-lateral muscles, which unite with the immediately adjoining body-walls.
+The retractor muscle envelopes the posterior end, and from the anterior portion of the mass proceed a number of ventro-lateral muscles, which unite with the immediately adjoining body walls.
 The oesophagus enters the buccal cavity dorsally in the anterior fourth.
-The salivary glands are situate upon the posterior half of the buccal mass; they are fused together in the median line and partly envelope the oesophagus.
+The salivary glands are situated upon the posterior half of the buccal mass; they are fused together in the median line and partly envelope the oesophagus.
 From the anterior end of each gland proceeds a small salivary duct, which enters the buccal cavity a little below the œsophageal opening.
 The stomach forms a simple elongated sac, and the tract of the intestine does not appear to differ from Powelliphanta hochstetteri.